17twenty/color/README.md

 l.EnableColor()

-// Prints bold "color:" and then "hi" with red foreground. l.Fatalf("%h[fgRed]hi%r")
+// Prints bold "color:" and then "hi" with red foreground and
+// then exits with status code 1. l.Fatalf("%h[fgRed]hi%r")
 ```